The Art of Bartering: How to Get What You Need When You’re Strapped for Cash

 Bartering cuts out the need to use money.
 It’s an arrangement where people — or businesses — directly exchange goods and services without any monetary transaction.

 Jessie Stehlik, a photographer in Tampa, Florida, has always enjoyed bartering services with friends.
-In mid-March, she created a Facebook group to encourage trade within her local community.
+Last year, she created a Facebook group to encourage trade within her local community.

 She wanted to be able to help people in her city connect and trade with each other.

 There are all types of things you can barter, even during times of social distancing.
-It could be a simple product trade, like swapping disinfecting wipes for toilet paper.
+It could be a simple product trade, like swapping office equipment for kitchen gadgets.
 Or you could barter a service, for example, shopping and delivering groceries to a neighbor who agrees to cook up a couple casseroles for you in exchange.

-While bartering is an economic system from ancient times, it is resurging amid the COVID-19 pandemic.
+While bartering is an economic system from ancient times, it has resurged amid the COVID-19 pandemic.